TIMOTHY

 comparisons between husbands reporting about the wives’ activities and

-key population subgroups.
+varies by key population subgroups.

 “Tips on